Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Appendix

-\section{Comparison with SOTA}
+\subsection{Comparison with SOTA}

-Comparisons are is difficult, as no clear evaluation protocol exists, in particular when transfer and sim2real performance is targeted.
-In Table \ref{tab:sota} we attempted to provide a non-exhaustive review of PointGoal performance targeting transfer situations particularly.
+Comparisons are difficult, as no clear evaluation protocol exists, in particular when transfer and sim2real performance is targeted.
+In Table \ref{tab:sota} we attempt to provide a non-exhaustive review of PointGoal performance targeting transfer situations particularly.
 However, we need to point out that the performance numbers are \textit{not comparable}, as there are very large variations in setups, training regimes, data, number of test episodes etc.

-\section{Architecture of the agents}
+\subsection{Architecture of the agents}

-The main agent $\pi$ uses a standard architecture from the literature, eg. in \cite{wijmans2019dd} and a large body of follow-up work.
+An architecture diagram of the full agent is given in Figure \ref{fig:agent}.
+The main agent $\pi$ uses a standard architecture from the literature, eg. in \citep{wijmans2019dd} and a large body of follow-up work.
 A half-width, $4$-channels ResNet18 encodes the RGB-D frames into a $512$D vector.
 A linear layer encodes the pointgoal information with integrated GPS and compass as a $64$D vector.
 An embedding layer (a trained LUT) encodes the previous action into a $32$D vector.
 These 3 vectors are then concatenated to form the input of a GRU, which updates the $512$D vector representing the internal state of the agent after each new observation.
 The internal state is finally fed to 2 linear layers to compute the log-probabilities of each action and an estimate of the current state value, respectively.

-When a waypoint is reached along the main path, the main agent stores its internal state (see Section \ref{sec:implementation}).
+When a waypoint is reached along the main path, the main agent stores its internal state (see Section \ref{sec:implementation} for implementation details of the training algorithm).
 The auxiliary agent $\rho$ (a.k.a. the ``mole'') starts exploring subgoals from the waypoint.
 Its inputs are the internal state of the main agent when it reached the waypoint, a new ``sub-pointgoal'' vector pointing towards the currently pursued subgoal, the previously taken action, and its own auxiliary internal state.
 The ``sub-pointgoal'' and the previous action are encoded through similar linear and embedding layers as the main agent, respectively.
 It also has its own GRU, followed by a linear layer producing the action log-probabilities.